cdapio/cdap/cdap-docs/metadata-management/source/index.rst

 Introduction
 ============

-Cask Tracker ("Tracker") is a self-service CDAP extension that automatically captures :ref:`metadata <metadata-lineage>` and lets you see how data is flowing into and out of datasets, streams, and stream views.
+CDAP Metadata Management ("metadata management") is a CDAP capability that automatically captures :ref:`metadata <metadata-lineage>` and lets you see how data is flowing into and out of datasets, streams, and stream views.

 It allows you to perform impact and root-cause analysis, delivers an audit-trail for auditability and compliance, and allows you to preview data.
-Tracker furnishes access to structured information that describes, explains, and locates data, making it easier to retrieve, use, and manage datasets.
+Metadata management furnishes access to structured information that describes, explains, and locates data, making it easier to retrieve, use, and manage datasets.

-Tracker also allows users to update metadata for datasets and streams.
+Metadata management also allows users to update metadata for datasets and streams.
 Users can add, remove, and update tags and user properties directly in the UI.
 It allows users to set a preferred dictionary of tags so that teams can use the same lexicon when updating metadata.

-Tracker's UI shows a graphical visualization of the :ref:`lineage
+Metadata management's UI shows a graphical visualization of the :ref:`lineage
 <metadata-lineage-lineage>` of an entity.
 A lineage shows |---| for a specified time range
 |---| all data access of the entity, and details of where that access originated from.

-Tracker also captures activity metrics for datasets.
+Metadata management also captures activity metrics for datasets.
 You can see the datasets that are being used the most and view usage metrics for each dataset.
 This allows teams to easily determine the appropriate dataset to use for an analysis.
-The Tracker Meter (currently in beta) rates each dataset on a scale that shows how active a dataset is in the system.
+The metadata management meter (currently in beta) rates each dataset on a scale that shows how active a dataset is in the system.
 Users can see the datasets that are being used the most and view usage metrics for each dataset.
 This allows teams to easily find the right dataset to use for analysis.
-The Tracker Meter also rates each dataset on a scale to quickly show you how active a dataset is in the system.
+The metadata management meter also rates each dataset on a scale to quickly show you how active a dataset is in the system.

-Tracker provides users with the ability to define a Data Dictionary that can be applied across all datasets in a namespace.
+Metadata management provides users with the ability to define a Data Dictionary that can be applied across all datasets in a namespace.
 The Data Dictionary allows users to standarize column names, types, if the column contains Personally Identifiable Information (PII) data, and a description of the column.
 This can be useful for new team members, allowing them to understand the data stored in datasets quickly.